ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 order Runge-Kutta.
 This velocity field model permits intra-template comparison and the construction of virtual templates where a template can be estimated at any continuous time point within the temporal domain.
-This novel application can potentially enhance our understanding of intermediate developmental states.
+This novel application can potentially enhance our understanding of intermediate developmental stages.
 To increase its impact and reproduce the results shown previously, we have made the data and code publicly available at \url{https://github.com/ntustison/DevCCF-Velocity-Flow}.